DiabloPower/burn2cool/README.md

 git commit -m "Add generated asset headers (index, main.js, styles, favicon)"
 ```

-If you prefer not to commit generated files, make sure CI or packagers run `make assets`
-before building the binary.

 Favicon
 -------
 The web UI links to `/favicon.ico`.
 Place your favicon file at `assets/favicon.ico` and
 run `make assets` to embed it.
 The server serves `/favicon.ico` with `Content-Type: image/x-icon`.

-If you want me to commit the generated headers to the repo, tell me and I will create a patch
-that adds `include/*.h` and a README note indicating they are generated.
 # Burn2Cool — The ROG Tamer CPU Throttle Daemon

 A lightweight Linux service that dynamically throttles CPU frequency based on temperature.
 Originally designed to tame the powerful (and sometimes thermally confused) **ASUS ROG Strix Hero III**, it works on most Linux systems with standard thermal zones and CPUFreq drivers.